abredvik/BERTforQA/README.md

 # BERTforQA
 ## Environment
 ### Google Colab
-`CS1460_Final.ipynb` should run fine in google colab.
+`bertForQA.ipynb` should run fine in google colab.

 ### Local
 I'm using a `python3.8` virtual environment.
 To run different versions of